onehilltech/gatekeeper/README.md

 ```

 The router above will protect all routes under the `/v1` path, which
 includes all routers located in `app/routers/v1` directory.
+The client will
+need to define the `Authorization` header and include a generated token.
+Otherwise, the protected routes will return `401`.

+For more details on allowed routes, see `app/routers` for Gatekeeper.

+Happy Coding!